th-1082/My-uBlock-And-Pihole-Setup/README.md

 Note that I will <strong>not</strong> remove anyting from these lists, unless a filter is broken or unnecessary, but I will take suggestions for new filters or changes to existing filters.
 The only filters that I will remove are those that were suggested to me if those filters don't work or are redundant.

 Feel free to use any of the lists, I will try to update at least one list per week.
-If you encounter an issue with a filter, please submit file it as an issue and I'll get to it as soon as I can.
+If you encounter an issue with a filter, please submit it as an issue and I'll get to it as soon as I can.